lf-edge/ekuiper/docker/README.md

 ### Configuration

-Use the environment variable to configure `etc/sources/mqtt.yaml`  on the kuiper container.
+Use the environment variable to configure `etc/sources/mqtt.yaml`  on the Kuiper container.

 | Options                    | Default            | Mapped                    |
 | ---------------------------| ------------------ | ------------------------- |